nazarigue/hugoBook/content/_index.md

 - Use the best library for data science: Pandas
 - Know how to clean and prepare the data.
-- Know what ML algorhithms use for text classification
+- Know what ML algorithms use for text classification
 - Solve simple Natural Language Processing Tasks
 - Predict House prices
 - Create your own spam detector